tanerijun/vitaneri/src/content/posts/optimize-reacts-usestate-hook-with-lazy-initialization.md

 ---
 datetime: 2023-01-16T14:18:32.943Z
 title: "Optimize React's useState Hook With Lazy Initialization"
-slug: optimize-reacts-usestate-hook-with-lazy-initialization
-featured: false
 tags:
   - javascript
   - react
-description: "An explanation of a way to optimize React's useState hook with lazy initialization."
 ---

 In this post, we'll look at a way to optimize React's `useState` hook called [lazy initialization](https://reactjs.org/docs/hooks-reference.html#lazy-initial-state).